eam-00/Linux-Notes/Docker/docker-index.md

         docker container exec -it busybox sh

+# Run a container with a specific program

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.